Krzysztof Wiatrzyk

 Create API destination

-For connection ARN, use connection created in step 1.
+For the connection ARN, use the connection created in step 1.
 It will automatically match the authorization method configuration in EventBridge Connection.

 Create an EventBridge rule to catch all usages of Break Glass roles.